 Clare Sturges is an award-winning writer and director drawn to compelling, emotive stories that speak to our shared humanity.
 She has written and will soon direct a narrative short through the BFI.Network/BBC Wales/Ffilm Cymru Wales Beacons initiative – with mentoring support from director Euros Lyn – plus documentary shorts for charities Age Cymru and MENCAP.

-Clare's work has screened at international festivals including Ireland's Academy-qualifying Foyle Film Festival, Los Angeles Women's Independent Film Festival, London's East End Film Festival and the Women’s International Film Festival in Hollywood.
-It has found international distribution through public service broadcaster ABC Australia, ViaVision and iTunes.
-Clare is currently directing a narrative short through the BFI.Network scheme and her first feature with Severn Screen, plus documentary shorts for charity clients.
+Clare's work has screened at international festivals including Ireland's Oscar-qualifying Foyle Film Festival, Los Angeles Women's Independent Film Festival, London's East End Film Festival and the Women’s International Film Festival in Hollywood.
+It has found international distribution through ABC Australia, DVD release and iTunes.

-Clare’s broad experience spans English language teaching, magazine journalism, marketing communications, advertising and film.
-She has worked with some of the world's best-known brands through creative agencies in the UK as a copywriter, scriptwriter and director.
-She is an Associate Member of BAFTA, a regular Welsh BAFTA judge and qualified with the Chartered Institute of Marketing.
-Clare is based in Cardiff, Wales.
+Clare’s experience spans independent film, factual TV, advertising and marketing, magazine publishing and English language teaching.
+She has worked with some of the world's best-known brands through creative agencies as a freelance copywriter, scriptwriter and director.
+She is an Associate Member of BAFTA and qualified with the Chartered Institute of Marketing.